 Step 1

 Take some water in a stainless steel bowl or glass bowl and heat it.
-Keep in mind; green tea turns unpleasant when it is overheated, so check the temperature always.
+Keep in mind that green tea turns unpleasant when it is overheated, so always check the temperature.
 Use a kitchen thermometer to check whether it's around 85°C.

 Step 2

-Please turn off the heat once it achieves the boiling point.
+Please turn off the heat once it reaches the boiling point.
 Presently, let it cool for a couple of minutes.

 Step 3

 Add the green tea powder to the water.
 The perfect green tea mix time to soak is around 3 minutes.
-However, you may taste the following 1 ½ minute to check if the flavor is sufficiently strong.
+However, you may taste for 1 ½ minutes to check if the flavor is sufficiently strong.

 Step 4